Extracting memorized pieces of (copyrighted) books from open-weight language models: Conclusion

 \section{Conclusion}

-Building on the recent work of \citet{hayes2025measuringmemorizationlanguagemodels}---a novel probabilistic extraction method---we use the \texttt{Books3} dataset to show that the extent of verbatim memorization of books in open-weight LLMs is more significant than previously described.
-We also show that memorization varies widely from model to model and from book to book within each model, as well as varying in different parts of individual books.
-While we find that, with respect to probabilistic extraction most models don't memorize most books, this isn't always the case.
-In extreme instances, a model may memorize a book so significantly that it's possible to generate the entire book near-verbatim, as we've done with \textsc{Llama 3.1 70B} for \emph{Harry Potter and the Sorcerer's Stone}.

-Altogether, our results complicate current disputes over copyright infringement, both by rejecting easy claims made by both sides about how models work and by demonstrating that there's no single answer to the question of how much a model memorizes.
-There is much more work to do; we only ran book-specific, verbatim-extraction experiments for $50$ books in \texttt{Books3}.
-In future work, we intend to explore non-verbatim extraction, as well as possible explanations for memorization variability and for the high level of memorization of some specific works by particular models.\looseness=-1
+We develop (Section~\ref{sec:book-procedure}) and validate (Section~\ref{sec:validity}) a sliding-window procedure to estimate the extent to which open-weight LLMs memorize different books contained in the \texttt{Books3} training corpus.
+Our results show that the extent of verbatim memorization of books in open-weight LLMs is far more significant than previously described.
+Memorization varies widely from model to model and from book to book within each model (Section~\ref{sec:book:compare}).
+With respect to our extraction procedure, most LLMs do not memorize most books, but this is not always the case.
+In extreme instances, an LLM may memorize a book so significantly that it is possible to extract the entire book near-verbatim, as we have shown with \textsc{Llama 3.1 70B} for \emph{Harry Potter and the Sorcerer's Stone} (Section~\ref{sec:book:seed}).
+Altogether, our results complicate current disputes over copyright infringement, both by rejecting simplistic claims made by both sides about how LLMs work and by demonstrating that there is no single answer to the question of how much an LLM memorizes (Section~\ref{sec:takeaways}).\looseness=-1

-\begin{ack} The computing for this project was performed on the Sherlock cluster.
-We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.
-We thank Jamie Hayes for chatting about additional interesting aspects concerning the $(n,p)$-discoverable extraction method~\citep{hayes2025measuringmemorizationlanguagemodels} that we didn't put in that original paper.
-We thank Tim B. Lee for his extremely clear explanation of our work~\citep{lee2025arstechnica}, which helped us simplify the presentation of the math in this paper.
-We would additionally like to thank danah boyd, Alexandra Chouldechova, James Grimmelmann, Kevin Klyman, Matthew Sag, Pamela Samuelson, Danny Wilf-Townsend, and others for comments and feedback on earlier versions of this project.